SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Ticketing_Gateway.md

 ### Configuration

-This is the configuration page for the driver.
+This is the configuration page for the connector.
 Here we can find:

 - **Ticket Domain:** name of the ticket domain to poll tickets for;
 - **Owner Support Configuration:** allows reassigning the ticket to someone else (Email notifications have to be enabled).
 When a ticket is reassigned, the new owner is automatically added to the mailing list (the **To** field of the e-mails).
 The **Ticket Owner Email** should be configured with the index of the column that is mapped (in the **Column Mapping** table) to the field that holds that information for each ticket.